turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_calendar_my_event.md

 # Table: googleworkspace_calendar_my_event

-Query information about previous and upcoming events scheduled in a google calendar of current logged in user.
+List previous and upcoming events scheduled in your calendar.

+To query events in any calendar, use the `googleworkspace_calendar_event` table.

 ## Examples